This is a common question that I get a lot.

 For events where you want more than 100 people in attendance or premium events for smaller groups but with a higher ticketing cost such as conferences, retreats or mastermind sessions, I would start promotion even up to 4 months in advance.

-This doesn't mean you have to sell tickets that early on, but it does mean warming people up to the idea through Save the Date's, teasers and newsletter or social media mentions.
+This is in addition to warming people up to the idea through Save the Date's, teasers and newsletter or social media mentions.

 Here are a few things to consider when thinking about when to open ticket sales: